Non-thermal electron cyclotron emission during runaway plateau in tokamak disruptions from a highly anisotropic

-We developed the SYnthetic NOn-thermal electron cyclotron emission reconstruction tool (SYNO) code that computes the wave coefficients ($j_\omega$, $\alpha_\omega$) and solves the radiation transfer equation \ref{eq:rad_transf}.
+To investigate non-thermal ECE in a tokamak, we developed the SYnthetic NOn-thermal electron cyclotron emission reconstruction tool (SYNO) code that computes the wave coefficients ($j_\omega$, $\alpha_\omega$) and solves the radiation transfer equation \ref{eq:rad_transf}.
 SYNO primarily uses the analytic forms of Eqs. \ref{eq:alpha1}, \ref{eq:alpha2}, \ref{eq:j1}, \ref{eq:j2}.
 But, it also includes a function that performs numerical integration of Eqs. \ref{eq:alpha}, \ref{eq:j}.
-Figure 1 shows the profiles of $j_\omega$ and $\alpha_\omega$ under conditions relevant to the KSTAR disruption runaway plateau, where $\omega$ corresponds to $2\omega_c$ at $R =2.1$ m and we assume the standard major ($R_0 = 1.8 $ m) and minor radius ($a = 0.5$ m).
-The parameters are set to $B_T = 2.1$ T at $R=1.8$ m, $n_e = 1.5 \times 10^{19}$ m$^{-3}$, and $T_e = 3$ eV.
-The runaway electron density is estimated from a significant conversion of a plasma current of 350 kA, yielding $n_{RE} = 9 \times 10^{15}$ m$^{-3}$ whereas their characteristic momentum is assumed as $p_0=10$ and $\theta_0=0.15$.
-We simplify a radial profile of $B_T$ as a 1/$R$-shape and other parameters as uniform.
-Detailed information on the KSTAR experiment will be provided in a forthcoming publication.
+Figure 1 shows the profiles of $j_\omega$ and $\alpha_\omega$ under conditions relevant to the KSTAR disruption runaway plateau, where $\omega$ corresponds to $2\omega_c$ at $R =2.1$ m.

 The analytic expressions (orange curve) are found to be in excellent agreement with the results obtained from numerical integration (red curve), as demonstrated in Fig. \ref{fig:ECE_ja}.
 Moreover, even the simplified form derived in the small-$\Lambda$ limit (green curve) retains a high level of accuracy.
 Indeed, we confirm that an error from the small angle approximations of $\sin \theta \approx \theta$ and $\cos \theta \approx 1$ are less than $10 \ \%$ for this specific example with $\theta_0 = 0.15$.